hackclub/hackclub/workshops/drumpad/README.md

 If you face any difficulties in signing up, [watch this](https://www.youtube.com/watch?v=Mtqp4CUepk0).

 Now it is up to you!
-Do anything with this project, try to implement a way to play the drum pad with the corresponding keys on your keyboard.
+Do anything with this project, try to implement a way to play the drum pad with your keyboard's corresponding keys.

 Check out these crazy examples!
 To finish, here are some amazing, more customized drum pad machines/beatmakers made by other developers: